groverkaran/django-comments-tree/docs/tutorial.rst

 Threads
 =======

-Up until this point in the tutorial django-comments-xtd has been configured to disallow nested comments.
+Up until this point in the tutorial django-comments-tree has been configured to disallow nested comments.
 Every comment is at thread level 0.
 It is so because by default the setting :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` is set to 0.

 When the :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` is greater than 0, comments below the maximum thread level may receive replies that will nest inside each other up to the maximum thread level.
 A comment in a the thread level below the :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` can show a **Reply** link that allows users to send nested comments.